Everest Base Camp

 Personal products are represented by snacks such as energy bars, nuts, and electrolyte powders.
 The simplest medical set must include painkillers, blister treatment, bandages, and personal medicine.
 Most trekkers also carry altitude medicine after a doctor visit.

-An electronics power bank with 10,000 mAh or higher will come in handy, since the prices of charging go up with altitude. carry a universal adapter and spares.
+A power bank with 10,000 mAh or higher will come in handy, since the prices of charging go up with altitude.
+Carry a universal adapter and spare cables.
 The toiletries must be light and biodegradable, such as sunscreen (SPF 50+), lip balm, wet wipes, and a quick-dry towel.
 Some of the important documents are cash in small bills, passport copies, trekking permits, and travel insurance information.
 There should also be a lightweight day pack, dry bags, and a small repair kit.

 How Much To Carry?

-A majority of trekkers in the Everest Base Camp Trek in Nepal employ the use of porters to lug heavy luggage.
+A majority of trekkers in the Everest Base Camp Trek in Nepal employ the use of porters to carry heavy loads.
 The primary bag is a soft duffel bag (90-120 liters) that has a waterproof liner inside.
-The standard mass of one porter is 20 kg/client, including common things.
-A personal daypack must not weigh more than 10 kg and include things that are required throughout the day, including water, snacks, a camera, and warm clothes.
+Responsible trekking agencies typically limit porter loads to 20-25 kg for health and safety reasons, though the legal maximum is 30 kg.
+A personal daypack must not weigh more than 5-7 kg and include things that are required throughout the day, including water, snacks, a camera, and warm clothes.

-Every bag has your name on it.
+Trekkers should ensure their name and contact details are clearly labeled on every bag.
 Porters are physically fit, but trekking agencies limit them because it is dangerous to their health.
 Packing cubes are useful in terms of organization, whereas wheeled suitcases are not to be used.
 One can use a small padlock to be safe.
 Tipping porters is the norm for Everest Base Camp Trek, and it is based on the length of the trek and the quality of service delivered.

 Purchase or Hire Equipment in Kathmandu

-Kathmandu, and in particular the Thamel area, is the centre for Everest Base Camp Trek Equipment.
+Kathmandu, is the main hub for purchasing and renting Everest Base Camp trekking equipment.
 There are numerous shops with both buying and renting options.
 Expensive or bulky items such as down jackets, sleeping bags, crampons and trekking poles are good to rent.
 Prices are generally reasonable, but if you buy from a reputable shop, the quality is good.

-When renting Everest Base Camp Trek Essentials, always thoroughly check items for damage, and clean zippers and general condition.
+When renting Everest Base Camp Trek Essentials, always thoroughly check items for damage, and check zippers and overall condition.
 Most shops require a copy of the passport and a refundable deposit.
 Bargaining is common, and prices can often be reduced.
 However, it is recommended to buy boots, socks, and personal clothing from home just to be sure that they fit and are comfortable.
-Returning rented gear on time, one is not charged extra, and the amount of rental money for a two-week trek is generally moderate.
+Returning rented gear on time ensures no additional charges, and the amount of rental money for a two-week trek is generally moderate.

 Best Rental Shops in Thamel, Kathmandu